openaudioserver/open-audio-server/README.md

     $ export SYNOMAN_PATH=/path/to/synoman

+The DSAUDIO_HTML_PATH setting is where you optionally-saved the HTML for Audio Station's web interface:

+    $ export DSAUDIO_HTML_PATH=/path/to/dsaudio.html

 The HOST is the network interface to listen on, probably your WIFI IP address.
 If you do not specify it the server will only be accessible on your computer at `http://localhost:5000`.
 If you specify your IP address (or `0.0.0.0` for all network connections) the DS Audio mobile apps and web browsers will be able to access your library at your IP address:

     $ export HOST=0.0.0.0